MaShisongLab/scggm/README.md

     'ENSMUSG00000109644'    'ENSMUSG00000109311'    0.042568        136         0.45847       660            692               321              'mca'
 ```

-The network can then be clustered via network clustering algorithm to obtain gene co-expression modules and used for down-stream analysis.
+The network can then be clustered via network clustering algorithm to obtain gene co-expression module and used for down-stream analysis.

 ## References